Micoderep/BayesianintroR/Chptr4/README.md

 ![ojtvt](https://github.com/user-attachments/assets/549f0101-bddf-4360-863c-b442e9663c8d)

 This images shows the mean spline and the shaded 97% of the posterior weight values.
-The graph shows that the Oxford temperature over these years fluctuates quite a bit with not a clear trend other than the temperature fluctuations becoming weaker and perhaps less frequent.
+The graph shows that the overall Oxford temperature increases.